 <4> Chloramphenicol

 Use of chloramphenicol has long been linked with bone marrow suppression and risk of aplastic anemia (Fraumeni, 1967).
 Some patients with this hematological disorder have developed AML (Cohen and Creger, 1967), although risk of AML following use of chloramphenicol is unclear because rigorous epidemiological data are lacking (Fraumeni, 1967).
-A dose-response relationship was observed between use of chloramphenicol and risk of childhood AML and ALL in Shanghai (Shu et al, 1987), but studies in adults using medical or pharmacy records have shown no association (Doody et al, 1996) or a non-significant excess risk of acute leukemia (Traversa et al, 1998).
-Use of topical chloramphenicol was not significantly associated with risk of acute leukemia or AML based on data abstracted from general practitioner medical records in a large case-control study in the U.K. In this study, risk was non-significantly increased if topical chloramphenicol was used 3 or more times, but there was no significant dose-response relationship (Smith et al, 2000).
+A dose-response relationship was observed between use of chloramphenicol and risk of childhood AML and ALL in Shanghai (Shu et al., 1987), but studies in adults using medical or pharmacy records have shown no association (Doody et al., 1996) or a non-significant excess risk of acute leukemia (Traversa et al., 1998).
+Use of topical chloramphenicol was not significantly associated with risk of acute leukemia or AML based on data abstracted from general practitioner medical records in a large case-control study in the U.K. In this study, risk was non-significantly increased if topical chloramphenicol was used 3 or more times, but there was no significant dose-response relationship (Smith et al., 2000).

 <4> Non-steroidal anti-inflammatory drugs